xiao-fang/xiao-fang.github.io/source/_posts/join-centos-to-windows-ad.md

 ## Have a check

-> Note: Though joined into domain successfully as above, it may still take some time to sync to take effect for following check.
+> **Note**: Though joined into domain successfully as above, it may still take some time to sync to take effect for following check.
 (It takes above 20 minutes in my demo environment.)

-- list realms, here should list the domain just added.
+- List realms, here should list the domain just added.

 ```bash
 [root@testvm ~]# realm list